Thrashing (computer science): Overview

-Virtual memory works by treating a portion of secondary storage such as a computer hard disk as an additional layer of the cache hierarchy.
-Virtual memory is notable for allowing processes to use more memory than is physically present in main memory and for enabling virtual machines.
-Operating systems supporting virtual memory assign processes a virtual address space and each process refers to addresses in its execution context by a so-called virtual address.
-In order to access data such as code or variables at that address, the process must translate the address to a physical address in a process known as virtual address translation.
-In effect, physical main memory becomes a cache for virtual memory which is in general stored on disk in memory pages.
+Memory paging and swapping works by treating a portion of secondary storage such as a computer hard disk as an additional layer of the cache hierarchy.
+Paging and swapping allows processes to use more memory than is physically present in main memory.
+Operating systems supporting paged virtual memory assign processes a virtual address space and each process refers to addresses in its execution context by a so-called virtual address.
+To access data such as code or variables at that address, the process must translate the address to a physical address in a process known as virtual address translation.
+In effect, physical main memory becomes a cache for virtual memory, which is in general stored on disk in memory pages.

 Programs are allocated a certain number of pages as needed by the operating system.
 Active memory pages exist in both RAM and on disk.
 Inactive pages are removed from the cache and written to disk when the main memory becomes full.

-If processes are utilizing all main memory and need additional memory pages, a cascade of severe cache misses known as page faults will occur, often leading to a noticeable lag in operating system responsiveness.
-This process together with the futile, repetitive page swapping that occurs are known as "thrashing".
+If processes are utilizing all main memory and need additional memory pages, a cascade of severe cache misses known as page faults will occur, often leading to a noticeable lag in the operating system responsiveness.
+This process together with the futile, repetitive page swapping that occurs is known as "thrashing".
 This frequently leads to high, runaway CPU utilization that can grind the system to a halt.
 In modern computers, thrashing may occur in the paging system (if there is not sufficient physical memory or the disk access time is overly long), or in the I/O communications subsystem (especially in conflicts over internal bus access), etc.

 Depending on the configuration and algorithms involved, the throughput and latency of a system may degrade by multiple orders of magnitude.
-Thrashing is a state in which the CPU performs 'productive' work less, and 'swapping' more.
+Thrashing is when the CPU performs 'productive' work less and 'swapping' work more.
 The overall memory access time may increase since the higher level memory is only as fast as the next lower level in the memory hierarchy.
-The CPU is busy in swapping pages so much that it can not respond to users' programs and interrupts as much as required.
+The CPU is busy swapping pages so much that it cannot respond to users' programs and interrupts as much as required.
 Thrashing occurs when there are too many pages in memory, and each page refers to another page.
-The real memory shortens in capacity to have all the pages in it, so it uses 'virtual memory'.
+Real memory reduces its capacity to contain all the pages, so it uses 'virtual memory'.
 When each page in execution demands that page that is not currently in real memory (RAM) it places some pages on virtual memory and adjusts the required page on RAM.
-If the CPU is too busy in doing this task, thrashing occurs.
+If the CPU is too busy doing this task, thrashing occurs.